-Our mission is to provide the University of Washington community with quality temporary staff through exceptional service, and to offer boundless opportunities to a diverse population of job seekers.
+Our mission is to provide the University of Washington community with quality contingent staffing through exceptional service, and to offer boundless opportunities to a diverse population of job seekers.

 We take pride in matching qualified candidates with meaningful work opportunities, through which they make positive contributions, and we define quality as consistently demonstrating excellence to our clients.

 - Consultation: There are occasions when UTemp may recommend other options to better serve a unit’s specific needs.
-Depending on the situation, UTemp may refer a hiring client to work with UW Employment and Staffing on a targeted recruitment, or to seek the services of an outside contingent staffing agency.
+Depending on the situation, UTemp may refer a hiring client to work with their UW Recruitment and Staffing representative on a targeted recruitment, or to seek the services of an outside contingent staffing agency.

 Job categories covered

 How can we help you and your department?
-We have suitable candidates in a variety of areas including:
+We have suitable candidates in a variety of areas including, but not limited to: